-1. Registrant numbers The registration income is derived from the following assumptions: • Budgeted registrants invited to renew at next renewal period:26,792 • Budgeted lapse rate of renewals: 2.
-Board and committee expenses This covers the meeting costs of the National Board, as well as its committees, which have the delegated authority to make decisions about individual registered health practitioners.
+1. Registrant numbers The registration income is derived from the following assumptions: Budgeted registrants invited to renew at next renewal period:362,041 Budgeted lapse rate of renewals: 2.
+Board and committee expenses This covers the meeting costs of the National Board, as well as the eight state and territory boards and their committees, which have the delegated authority to make decisions about individual registered practitioners.
 Costs include sitting fees, travel and accommodation while attending meetings for the Board.
-3. Legal, tribunal costs, and expert advice Note: These legal costs do not include the significant proportion of the Board's direct costs (including sitting fees) and a substantial amount of the work of committees also relates to managing and assessing notifications.
+3. Legal, tribunal costs, and expert advice Note: These legal costs do not include the significant proportion of the Board's direct costs (including sitting fees) and a substantial amount of the work of state and territory boards also relates to managing and assessing notifications.
 A substantial proportion of the staff costs in each state and territory office relate directly to staff who support work about notifications about practitioners as well as introducing nationally consistent systems and processes to manage notifications.
-4. Accreditation Accreditation expenses include the costs of funding provided to the Australian Physiotherapy Council for accreditation functions and projects.
+4. Accreditation Accreditation expenses include the costs of funding provided to the Australian Nursing and Midwifery Accreditation Council (ANMAC) for accreditation functions and projects.
 5. Other direct expenditure Costs associated with the Board's work on registration standards, policies and guidelines.
-See Schedule 2: Summary of National Board's regulatory work plan.
-This includes the following activities: costs involved in consultation with the community and the profession engagement of consultants necessary to support the work of the Board publication of material to guide the profession, such as the Board's newsletter Update Board member professional development, and policy development and projects.
+See work plan 2015/16.
+This includes the following activities: costs involved in consultation with the community and the profession, engagement of consultants necessary to support the work of the Board, publication of material to guide the profession, such as the Board's newsletter, Board member professional development, policy development and projects, andfunding of external nurses' and midwives' health program.
+Turiding of external hurses and midwives health program.

-Total.....\$3,120,100
+Total.....\$50,435,800